Al Noor International School

-It started with a programme of classes for primary levels in the district of Mahooz, prior to its relocation to the island of Sitra.
+It initially started with a programme of classes for primary schoolchildren in the district of Mahooz, prior to its relocation to the island of Sitra.
 It currently caters to the educational needs of students from over than 40 countries and follows a curricular program made up of three types: British, Bahraini, and Indian.

 British curriculum

 This section of the school follows the IGCSE course offered by the University of Cambridge Local Examinations Syndicate as well as AS Level (Advanced Subsidiary Level), and A Level (Advanced Level) qualifications and was named the second school in the Middle East to become a Cambridge Fellowship Center and the first in Bahrain.
 Grades range from Kindergarten to Grade 12 (commonly referred to as A Levels).

 Bahraini curriculum (Thawjihiya)

 The course is almost identical to that offered by the Ministry of Education, Bahrain.
 In addition to subjects that are offered in Arabic, the curriculum offers English classes as well as Computer Science courses.